January 12, 2021

 Much blame rests with real estate brokers for allowing Jane’s racket to flourish.

-All are well aware Solil Management is a horrible company, with illegal apartments, yet gladly show Jane’s units for the commission knowing the horrors that await their clients after move-in.
+All are well aware Solil Management is a horrible company, with illegal apartments, as some real estate firms forbid their brokers from showing Solil units, while most, like previously-mentioned Citi-Habitats, gladly show them for the commission, knowing the horrors that await their clients after move-in.
+But again, it is illegal in New York City for licensed brokers to show them.
 On several occasions I would find brokers in the 1700 First Avenue lobby waiting to show an apartment and I would ask them “You know all these apartments are illegally renovated?” and they’d reply “Someone has to show them.”

-I tried to find out if the real estate broker’s code of conduct allows licensed brokers to show illegally renovated apartments, but the woman at the NY Real Estate Board would not answer my question and would not refer me to anyone because I am not a member.
+I tried to verify that the real estate broker’s code of conduct prohibits licensed brokers from showing illegally renovated apartments, but the woman at the NY Real Estate Board would not answer my question and would not refer me to anyone because I am not a member.
 I contacted a TV actor friend who moonlights as a broker, who I thought was one of the good guys, and he replied I would need to contact a real estate attorney for answers to those questions.
 But a deeper dig showed all those brokers are in violation of Article 12-A of New York Real Property Law, in addition to the board’s own code of ethics, but systemic corruption leaves no one interested to enforce anything.

-Which translate to every brokerage firm that allowed Solil apartments to be shown is minimally guilty of negligence and any fees collected were done so illegally and must be returned to the client.
+Which translates to every brokerage firm that allowed Solil apartments to be shown is minimally negligent and all fees collected must be returned to the client.
 Additionally, any past or present Solil tenant can file a complaint against the broker and brokerage they used to the state licensing board here to have their license revoked.
-I would expect most brokers not comply voluntarily, but a Small Claims Court judge will recognize the validity of Article 12-A of New York Real Property Law.
+I would expect a Small Claims Court judge to likely recognize Article 12-A of New York Real Property Law if needed to collect the fees.
 My broker was from CityWide and they have been notified.

 As Hans Haacke 50 years earlier created an art piece that told the story of Goldman improprieties with building records and photos, here I told the story how his daughter, Jane, continues his notorious legacy, using building records in narrative form.
-The city records alone offer compelling evidence of corruption, conspiracy, obstruction of justice, and fraud, with additional evidence of intimidation, which are five RICO violations, crowning Jane Goldman a racketeer: illegally refurbishing and renting out apartments and entering into every lease without intent to honor her legal obligation of maintaining habitability, which constitutes fraud.
+The city records alone offer compelling evidence of corruption, conspiracy, obstruction of justice, evidence tampering and fraud, with additional evidence of intimidation, which are six RICO violations, crowning Jane Goldman a racketeer: illegally refurbishing and leasing apartments and entering into every lease without intent to honor her legal obligation of maintaining habitability, which constitutes fraud.
 Just like her father, Sol.

 After Sol’s initial undisclosed 8-figure endowment around 1980, The Sol Goldman Foundation has made annual $2M donations to the law school according to www.grantmakers.io with Jane continuing as a Yale donor through the years on her own (C-26), and most recently, in 2017, the Yale Law School courtyard was named the Sol Goldman Courtyard by a donation from Jane.
 There, Dean Gerken was photographed standing next to Jane and brother Allan.
 (C-24-25) “In a ceremony in the Ruttenberg Dining Hall on April 4, Dean Robert C. Post ’77 noted, ‘The legacy of the Goldman family touches every part of the Yale Law School community, as well as the broader university.’”
 Yes it does, like a virus.

-(Yale refers to Jane as an alumnus with P ’14 after her name.
-What exact degree that is I don’t know, but it could only be honorary.
+(Yale refers to Jane as an alumnus with P ’14 after her name, but it could only be honorary.
 Wikipedia does not mention Jane’s Yale degree, just that she attended boarding school at the prestigious The American School in Switzerland (TASIS) where most graduates go on to attend the world’s top universities, and that Jane, with all her father’s money, ended up at Manhattanville College - currently ranked 513th in the USA with a 90% acceptance rate- indicating her grades and SAT performance were quite poor.)

 University presidents were also required to maintain some type of relationship with major donors, so living former Yale University presidents Benno C. Schmidt Jr., Howard Lamar, and Richard Levin all have Goldman stories to tell.
 But Yale and its current president, Peter Salovey, have never been transparent on donation sources, as in February 2020 NPR reported, Yale, with one of the largest endowments of any US university at $26 billion, is now under investigation by the Department of Education for failing to disclose a total of $335 million in foreign donations (C-38), and ABA Standard 202 has no provisions for the source of law school resources nor any ethical standard for a law school’s host university.